interledgerjs/settlement-lightning/README.md

 - Type: [`BigNumber`](http://mikemcl.github.io/bignumber.js/), `number`, or `string`
 - Default: `Infinity`
-- Maximum amount in _gwei_ above which an incoming ILP packet should be rejected
+- Maximum amount in _satoshis_ above which an incoming ILP packet should be rejected

 #### `balance`